Getting Started with Workspace ONE Experience Management

 - Virtual Desktop & Apps – Experience Management for Horizon virtual desktops and apps

 For example, to enable Experience Management for desktop devices and apps, click SET UP.
+Next, click GET STARTED to move forward and then CONFIRM to acknowledge connected services.

 Next, verify the Workspace ONE UEM connection status is authorized, and click NEXT.
-This allows Intelligence to ingest data from UEM.
+This verification allows Intelligence to ingest data from UEM.

-Figure 7: Click NEXT after verifying the status of the Workspace ONE UEM Connection
+Figure 6: Click NEXT after verifying the status of the Workspace ONE UEM Connection

 Finally, click ENABLE to enable Desktop Advanced Telemetry.
 This step enables Experience Management telemetry collection from enrolled Windows and macOS devices.

-Figure 8: Enable Desktop Advanced Telemetry to complete setup of Experience Management for desktop devices and apps
+Figure 7: Enable Desktop Advanced Telemetry to complete setup of Experience Management for desktop devices and apps

 Note that the Omnissa Intelligence SDK is required within a mobile app to collect telemetry.
-The Workspace ONE Productivity Apps, such as Boxer, Content, and Android Launcher, have the Intelligence SDK built in by default.
+The Workspace ONE Intelligent Hub and Productivity Apps, such as Boxer, Content, and Android Launcher, have the Intelligence SDK built in by default.
 However, developers of custom-built apps will need to include the Intelligence SDK.
 See Omnissa Intelligence SDK documentation to learn more.

 Once enabled, Experience Management options will show as Enabled on the Marketplace landing page.

-Figure 9: All Experience Management options are enabled
+Figure 8: All Experience Management options are enabled

 If Omnissa Intelligence is not licensed for Experience Management, the cards will show buttons to CONTACT SALES instead of SET UP.
+Contact your sales rep to obtain licensing for Experience Management.

 After Experience Management is enabled, you can find the tools under Workspace, then Experience Management.
 Note that it can take at least four hours for the Experience Score dashboards to populate once Experience Management has been enabled in the console.

-Figure 11: Where to find Experience Management tools once the solution is enabled
+Figure 9: Where to find Experience Management tools once the solution is enabled

-Experience Management Tools
+Experience Management tools

 The following is an overview of the tools available within Experience Management.

-Experience Score Dashboards
+Experience Score

 The Experience Score is the “Measure” component of the Omnissa DEX solution.
 Here is where employee digital experience with devices and apps is scored based on several metrics.

-Figure 12: Experience Score dashboards for desktop devices, desktop apps, mobile apps, users, and an overall organization score.
+Figure 13: Experience Score dashboards for desktop devices, desktop apps, mobile apps, users, and an overall organization score.
 Experience Score is also available for Horizon virtual desktops and apps.

 Experience Score is broken down by desktop devices, desktop apps, mobile apps, Horizon virtual desktops and apps, and an overall organization score.
 The admin can also drill down and view the Experience Score for individual apps, devices, and users.